Proton Mail vs Gmail: Which Is Best in 2025?

 -

-**Great user-interface **: Gmail is super user-friendly, and it has an intuitive interface making it easy for users to navigate and manage their account.
+Great user interface: Gmail is super user-friendly, and it has an intuitive interface making it easy for users to navigate and manage their accounts.
 Gmail is constantly updating and creating new features to enhance the user experience.
-The interface design is organized, clean and easy to navigate.
+The interface design is organized, clean, and easy to navigate.

 -